-We find that containerization leads to welfare gains of 4.12% in Benchmark 1.
-In Benchmark 2, the gains from containerization reduce to 3.45%.
-The difference between Benchmark 1 and Benchmark 2, 0.67 percentage points, captures the resource costs of containerization.
-These costs are sizeable: they eat up as much as 16% of the gains from the shipping cost reduction.
-Finally, the difference between Benchmark 2 and our baseline model, 0.39 percentage points, captures the specialization gains from containerization.
-Note that these gains are able to offset about 58% of the resource costs of containerization, but they do not fully compensate for all the costs.
-Based on this exercise, relative to a standard model in which transport cost reductions are exogenous and free, both model mechanisms - the resource cost and the endogenous specialization effect - lead to quantitatively meaningful effects on welfare.
+We find that containerization leads to welfare gains of 3.48% in Benchmark 1.
+In Benchmark 2, the gains from containerization reduce to 2.84%.
+The difference between Benchmark 1 and Benchmark 2, 0.64 percentage points, captures the resource costs of containerization.
+These costs are sizeable: they account for as much as 18% of the gains from the shipping cost reduction.
+Finally, the difference between Benchmark 2 and our baseline model, 0.40 percentage points, captures the specialization gains from containerization.
+Note that these gains are able to offset about 63% of the resource costs of containerization, but they do not fully compensate for all the costs.